The Best Non-Toxic Pots & Pans: Our Must-Have Cookware List

 Let's start with glass.

 Our favorite glass pans brand is of course Pyrex.
 They are budget-friendly and are of high quality.
-Moft often, we use Pyrex Bakeware to make lasagna or mac and cheese.
+Most often, we use Pyrex Bakeware to make lasagna or mac and cheese.
 Also, if you like making pie at home, we recommend you use this Pyrex Pie Plate, it is the best!

 If you also decide to remove plastic food containers from your kitchen (congratulations!), Pyrex has beautiful glass food containers.